Sv443-Network/JokeAPI/dev/docs/code-style.md

 [<< Home](./home.md#readme)
-# Code Style [WIP]
+# Code Style
 I've changed my code style quite a lot throughout the years and so you'll find a very unique style of code used in JokeAPI.
+In this document I will try to explain it.

+Please adhere to this style, if you edit files I have created.
+If you have created a file yourself, you can use your own style.

 <br>